vicente-iii/vicente-iii.github.io/_posts/2023-11-13-tactical-deception.md

 ---
 layout: post
 title: Tactical Deception
-date: 2023-11-10
+date: 2023-11-13
-description: How to make anything sound dangerous
+description: How others can mislead you with facts
 tags: chemistry
 categories: science
 featured: true